thehui87/Learning-Godot/tutorial_transforms.md

 <p align="center"><img src="images/tutomat16.png"></p>

 A matrix is used similarly to a turtle.
-The turtle most likely had a matrix inside..
+The turtle most likely had a matrix inside (and you are likely learning this may years _after_ discovering Santa is not real).

 #### Transform